Virtual Accounting

 Liquidity shows whether near term obligations can be met without stress.
 Get this wrong and payments bounce, vendor trust drops, and penalties pile up.

-• Current ratio, current assets divided by current liabilities, low means tight cash and risk.
+• Current ratio: current assets divided by current liabilities.
+Low means tight cash and risk.

-• Quick ratio, current assets minus inventory divided by current liabilities, a stricter view of short term safety.
+• Quick ratio: current assets minus inventory divided by current liabilities.
+A stricter view of short term safety.

 Receivables and payables: working capital efficiency